janekx21/bachelor-thesis/chapters/ba.typ

 // #pagebreak()

 = Introduction
-#todo(inline: true)[TODO schreiben]

-== Motivation
-#todo(inline: true)[TODO schreiben]

-== Problem Definition
+Modern society is constantly evolving, and software plays an integral role in our daily lives.
+This ongoing change leads to new use cases and shifting requirements for modern software.
+To meet these demands, developers are continually tasked with adding new features or modifying existing ones, which results in larger and more complex codebases.
+As complexity grows, programming errors become inevitable, potentially leading to undesirable behaviors.
+Testing is a common method developers use to identify errors and unintended behaviors.
+Extensive test suites are run during development to evaluate a component's behavior under various inputs and conditions.
+While testing can reveal many errors, it cannot guarantee the absence of all defects or ensure the overall correctness of the program.
+As noted by Beyer and Lemberger in "Software
+Verification: Testing vs. Model Checking"#todo[hier muss ref hin] , formal verification should complement testing to provide a more robust assurance of program correctness.
+Formal verification requires a specification of the desired behavior, which the verification tool then uses to check if the program meets these requirements.
+If a property is violated, the verification tool may produce a warning, detailing the cause.
+This allows developers to trace the problem, correct the issue, and re-verify the program.
+This process is deeply embedded into the field of computer science.

-The problem that is thesis will address is the current lack of text tooling for the OWL community.
+*The problem* that is thesis will address is the current lack of text tooling for the OWL community.
+A first step towards a solution to this problem is a new text tool for the human-readable variant "OWL 2 Mancherster Syntax"@OWLWebOntologya of the OWL language family.
-#todo(inline: true)[
-  TODO schreiben

-  was ist das problem?
-Keine tools oder kein wissen?
-]

-== Research Objective

-// How to design and implement an efficient language server for the owl language

-To aid future developers of language server for small scale languages this thesis will answer the following research questions while documenting which data structures, techniques and protocols are best suited, and the performance characteristics of different alternatives. #todo[Ob das noch in die Arbeit passt?]

-#show figure.where(kind: "RQ"): it => box(width: 100%)[
-  #it.body
-]

-#figure(
-  kind: "RQ", supplement: "RQ", numbering: "1",
-)[
-  #grid(
-    columns: (auto, auto), gutter: 2pt, [*RQ 1:*], [How to develop a language server for a known lanugage that satifies the user in need for features while not slowing him down?], )
-]<rq_1>

-#figure(
-  kind: "RQ", supplement: "RQ", numbering: "1",
-)[
-  *RQ 2:* How does a text editor with a language server compare to a specialised editor.
-]<rq_2>

-The goal of this research is to create a reference implementation for a language server that has a known grammar.
-The research is conducted on an open source language server for the open source semantic web language "OWL 2 Manchester Syntax"@OWLWebOntologya.
+*The goal* of this thesis is to make the OWL Manchester Syntax in text form more accessible to developers by integrating it into their workflows via an Integrated Development Environment (IDE) plugin.
+By implementing the functionality as a Language Server Protocol (LSP) server named "owl-ms-languge-server" and an LSP client plugin for Visual Studio Code named "vscode-owl-ms", the tool can be easily adapted for use in other IDEs.
+This integration allows the owl-ms-language-server to be run directly from within the IDE, with results displayed in the editor.
 The language server will provide diagnostics, hover, semantic tokens and jump to definition features.
 A small qualitative user study will show whether the implementation is able to keep up with the users expectations in a synthetic scenario.
 It should be fast enough and feature rich to work with.
 The scenario can not be a real-world one, because the chosen language does not have an established text based workflow yet.
-Not to the knowledge of this author.

-== Non-Goals
+*The research question* this thesis will answer while documenting which data structures, tech stacks and packages are best suited, and the performance characteristics of them is: "How to develop a language server for a known lanugage that satifies the user in need for features while not slowing him down?".

+// #show figure.where(kind: "RQ"): it => box(width: 100%)[
+//   #it.body
+// ]

+// #figure(
+//   kind: "RQ", supplement: "RQ", numbering: "1",
+// )[
+//   #grid(
+//     columns: (auto, auto), gutter: 2pt, [*RQ 1:*], [How to develop a language server for a known lanugage that satifies the user in
+//       need for features while not slowing him down?],
+//   )
+// ]<rq_1>

+// #figure(
+//   kind: "RQ", supplement: "RQ", numbering: "1",
+// )[
+//   *RQ 2:* How does a text editor with a language server compare to a specialised
+//   editor.
+// ]<rq_2>

 This implementation is specific to the OWL language.
 The grammar covers the complete Manchester Syntax but without extensions and limits in dependent